The 4 Branches of Astrology

-Electional astrology is one of four distinct major uses or categories of astrology.
+Electional astrology is one of four major branches of astrology.
 Electional astrology is the art of choosing the right time to start something important; a time that will facilitate success.
-The other three major uses of astrology are Natal astrology, which uses birth charts to indicate things about people’s lives, Mundane astrology, which uses important cycles and astronomical events, such as equinoxes, solstices, and lunations, to indicate things about worldly affairs, and Horary astrology, which uses the chart of the asking of a question to indicate the situation and the answer as a form of divination.
+It is distinct from the other three branches of astrology, though all branches use the same basic elements and principles.
+Natal astrology uses birth charts to indicate things about people’s lives.
+Mundane astrology uses important cycles and astronomical events, such as equinoxes, solstices, and lunations, to indicate things about worldly affairs.
+Horary astrology uses the chart of the asking of a question to indicate the situation and the answer as a form of divination.

-There is much in Dorotheus to suggest that electional technique was a bit broader in his day, as opposed to the later more systematic emphasis on the lord of the 1st, the application of the Moon, and the lord of the house signifying the topic.
-Much like there is more than one way to skin a cat, as the saying goes, there is more than one way to bolster the helpfulness of a time in a general way, and we find a few things about these ways which were emphasized by Dorotheus that are gradually lost, or de-emphasized, in the later tradition.
-I think that an understanding of Dorotheus’ approach is extraordinarily helpful in contextualizing electional astrology.
+There is much in Dorotheus to suggest that electional technique was broader in his day.
+His approach often differs from the later emphasis on the lord of the 1st, the application of the Moon, and the lord of the house signifying the topic.
+There is more than one way to skin a cat, as the saying goes.
+Similarly, there is more than one way to bolster an election.
+Many aspects of the Dorothean approach to elections were gradually lost in the later tradition.
+Therefore, a thorough understanding of Book V of Carmen is necessary for contextualizing electional astrology.

 - Rising Sign: Its fundamental importance in elections – Chapters 1-4.